 The Company has a diverse group of clients in a variety of industries located throughout the world, including Fortune 500 companies, major non-U.S. companies, middle market and emerging growth companies, governmental and not-for-profit organizations and other leading private and public entities.
-No single client accounted for over 2% of the Company's revenues in 1998.
+No single client accounted for over 2% of the Company's revenues in 1997.
 Historically, the Company has been successful both in adding to its client base and in generating repeat business from existing clients.
-For example, H&S was engaged by over 1,800 clients in 1995 and over 3,100 in 1998, and, of the searches performed in 1998, more than 75% were on behalf of clients for whom it had conducted multiple assignments over the last six years.
+For example, H&S was engaged by approximately 1,800 clients in 1995 and approximately 2,600 in 1997, and, of the clients for which the Company performed searches in 1997, 77% had also been clients of the firm between 1994 and 1996.